axelerant/testimonials-widget/readme.txt

 * Admin interface to add, edit and manage testimonials
 * API to manipulate testimonials output and selection
 * Archive Page URL and Testimonial Page URL are prevented from being the same or matching existing pages.
-* Author field to override title when it's not the testimonial source
+* Author field can override testimonial title
 * Auto-suggest for category and tag options
-* Automatic linking of email and URL fields via source or company fields
+* Automatic linking of email and URL fields via author or company fields
 * Capable of handling multiple widgets per page or post
 * Clickable widget titles
 * Commenting on testimonial single-view pages